Villiger at St Josephs University

 With More Words:

-Generally Tech>Truth but I also appreciate rounds where I don’t hate myself for voting for you.
-That being said, debate is an educational activity and rounds should be inclusive.
-Will vote down arguments that aren't.
+Generally Tech>Truth but I appreciate rounds where I don’t hate myself for voting for you.
+That said, debate is an educational activity and that rounds should be accessible.
+I will not vote for arguments that are intentionally misrepresenting evidence or creating an environment that is hostile or harmful.

 General Stuff: